Ex-Trump spokeswoman Sanders running for Arkansas governor - WTMJ

 The race could also get even more crowded.
 Republican State Sen. Jim Hendren, a nephew of Hutchinson’s, is considering a run for the seat and said he hoped to make a decision within the next three weeks.

-“Right now we have three announced candidates but they all do represent the far right part of the Republican Party,” said Hendren, who hasn’t ruled out an independent bid.
+“Right now we have three announced candidates but they all do represent the far right part of the Republican Party,” said Hendren, who has been much more willing to criticize Trump and hasn’t ruled out an independent bid.
 “The question I have to decide is, is there room for a more pragmatic, centrist type of approach?”

 Sanders was already well known in Arkansas politics, going back to when she appeared in ads for her father’s campaign.
 She managed Sen. John Boozman’s 2010 election and worked as an adviser to Sen. Tom Cotton’s in 2014.